 Hannah Kost is an award-winning journalist from Calgary, Alta.
-She joined the CBC in 2019 as a web writer and associate producer.
+She joined the CBC in 2019 as an online journalist and associate producer.

 Latest from Hannah Kost